negativenagesh/UnFake/README.md

 * The headers include the authorization token.
 * The params dictionary specifies the search query and the number of images per page.

-## Face Detection and Extraction
-- To ensure the dataset consists of high-quality face images suitable for deepfake classification, this project employs a face detection and extraction pipeline.
-This process involves identifying and isolating faces from the scraped Unsplash images, which are then saved for further processing and model training

-1. Face Detection Model:
-- The project uses the face_recognition library, built on top of dlib’s state-of-the-art face recognition capabilities
-- Two detection methods are available: the Histogram of Oriented Gradients (HOG) and Convolutional Neural Network (CNN) models.
-The CNN model is preferred due to its higher accuracy and is configured to leverage GPU acceleration when available

-2. Image Processing Pipeline:
-- Input Handling: Images are loaded from a specified input folder.
-The pipeline supports a wide range of image formats, including .jpg, .jpeg, .png, .bmp, .webp, and .tiff.
-- Face Detection: For each image, the face detection model identifies the locations of faces using the configured method (HOG or CNN).
-If faces are detected, their coordinates are recorded.
-- Image Saving: All processed images are saved to an output folder with a standardized naming convention (img_<index>.<extension>), regardless of whether faces are detected.
-This ensures that the dataset remains intact for subsequent steps, even if an image contains no detectable faces.

 <div style=" border-radius: 10px; animation: fadeOutIn 2s infinite;"> <h2 style="color: #00d4ff;">License</h2> <p style="color: #b0b0b3;"> Resumai is licensed under the <a href="https://github.com/negativenagesh/deep-fake/blob/main/LICENSE">Apache License Version 2.0</a>.
 Feel free to use, modify, and share! ❤️ </p>
 </div>